leftlogic/ffconf/src/articles/2024-speaker-announcement-3.md

 ---
 title: "Our next speaker: Improving how you provide and receive feedback"
-date: 2024-06-19
+date: "2024-07-03T12:00:00"
 ---

 We're proud to announce our next speaker joining us for FFConf 2024.

 We all know a good CV is (supposed) to include "good communicator", but in reality how often do we review that.
 Are we any good at giving feedback, or more importantly, _receiving it_?

-We'd pleased to have Andy Bell (_not the lead singer of Erasure!_) join our family of speakers to help address this and how we can become better working colleagues.
+We're pleased to have Andy Bell (_not the lead singer of Erasure!_) join our family of speakers to help address this problem and how we can become better working colleagues.

 <div class="image-and-text">